-Importers must seek approval from the relevant government agency before applying for an import license (Table 3).
-The DOT announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port.
-The DOT issued Export/Import Bulletin 6/2022 (See Appendix I) on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
+The DOT announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port\and notified importers not to start the shipment before receiving an import license.
+The DOT issued Export/Import Bulletin 6/2022 on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
 DOT claims that importers were taking advantage of the seven-day grace period during which DOT would allow the application of imported goods that had not received the required licenses and permits.
+Please see more information at GAIN report: Burmese Government Tightens Enforcement of Import License Procedures.